 You really can't go wrong with a blunt bob, ever—but we love this blonde reverse-ombré look featuring platinum roots and deep-blonde tips.

 We love a good pink moment, and this sweet to sultry reverse ombré—featuring peachy pink roots blended into berry red ends—is just that.

 Platinum blonde will always be one of our favorite, bold hair colors.
 And here—combined with a warmer, darker hue for a reverse ombré effect—the color has us seriously swooning.

 Leave touch-ups behind with cascading, natural gray roots cascading into jet-black.

-An allover bold, bright hue will always make a statement—and you can take it even further by going the reverse-ombré route.
-We love this look that features pastel roots fading into dark-red roots.
+An allover bold, bright hue will always make a statement—and you can take it even further by going the reverse ombré route.
+We love this look that features pinkish-red roots fading into dark red ends.

 Going from icy white to jet black, this black-and-white gradient is a monochrome lover's dream.